uw-dims/dims-finalreport/docs/source/recommendations.rst

 operating systems and versions.
-Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for compatability of installed components and subcomponents, be they package contents, libraries, or supported programs and utilities.
+Every major or minor version difference (e.g., 12.04.4 vs. 14.04.4 for Ubuntu Linux) or distribution difference (e.g., `Fedora vs.  RedHat Enterprise Linux vs. CentOS`_) can have implications for comparability of installed components and subcomponents, be they package contents, libraries, or supported programs and utilities.

 While this recommendation sounds simple, it is not.
 This task is made difficult